 - (a) The time to abate or correct a violation as provided for in an order of abatement may be extended for good cause.
 If a cited licensee or person who has been issued an order of abatement is unable to complete the correction within the time set forth in the citation because of conditions beyond his or her control after the exercise of reasonable diligence, the licensee or person cited may request an extension of time from the Bureau in which to complete the correction.
-Such a request shall be in writing and shall be made within the time set forth for abatement. - (b) When a citation is not contested, or if it is appealed and the person cited does not prevail, failure to abate the violation within the time allowed or pay the fine that is imposed, if one was, shall constitute a violation and a failure to comply with the citation or order of abatement. - (c) Failure to timely comply with an order of abatement or pay a fine that is imposed may result in further action being taken by the Bureau, including but not limited to, suspension or revocation of a license, or further administrative or civil proceedings.
+Such a request shall be in writing and shall be made within the time set forth for abatement. - (b) When a citation is not contested, or if it is appealed and the person cited does not prevail, failure to abate the violation within the time allowed or pay a fine that was imposed shall constitute a violation and a failure to comply with the citation or order of abatement. - (c) Failure to timely comply with an order of abatement or pay a fine that was imposed may result in further action being taken by the Bureau, including, but not limited to, suspension or revocation of a license, or further administrative or civil proceedings.

 Authority: Section 26013, Business and Professions Code.
-Reference: Sections 125.9, 26012 and 26018, Business and Professions Code.
+Reference: Sections 125.9 and 26012, Business and Professions Code.